hassanaskary/blog/_posts/2020-05-20-getting-started-with-pytorch.md

 ---
 layout: post
 toc: true
-title: Getting Started with PyTorch
+title: "Getting Started with PyTorch"
 description: Guide to understanding PyTorch and developing your first model using it.
 categories: [python, pytorch]
 comments: false